-"Consultation" means an agreed process which will have regard to employees' interests in the formulation of plans which have an impact upon them.
-It provides employees with the opportunity to have their viewpoints heard and taken into account prior to a decision being implemented.

-"Continuous Improvement" means a team approach applied to the identification, review and implementation of improved work and management practices to provide quality customer services.
+- 1.4.5.
+Consultation means an agreed process which will have regard to employees' interests in the formulation of plans which have an impact upon them.
+It provides employees with the opportunity to have their viewpoints heard and taken into account prior to a decision being implemented. - 1.4.6.
+Continuous Improvement means ongoing effort applied to the identification, review and implementation of our processes, services and supporting management practices.

-"Corporation" means the Employer as the Corporation of the City of Adelaide.

-"Employee" Unless specifically indicated, the term employee shall refer to full time, part-time, fixed-term and casual wages employees of the Corporation, party to this Agreement.

-"External Service Provider" means an external provider of a service required by the Corporation.

-"Golf Links" means the Adelaide Golf Links.

-"Immediate Family" means Spouse of an employee (including a defacto spouse), domestic partner (including same-sex partner), child or an adult child (including an adopted child, step-child), parent, grandparent, grandchild or sibling of the employee or employee's spouse/domestic partner, or member of the employee's household for whom they are responsible.

-"Industrial Commission" means the South Australian Industrial Relations Commission.

-"Leisure Services" means the Adelaide City Council's major recreational and sporting facilities, namely the Adelaide Aquatic Centre and Adelaide Golf Links.

-"Non Shift Worker" means an employee who works between the hours of 7.00am and 7.00pm Monday to Friday.

-"Outsourcing" means an arrangement whereby the Corporation enters into a contract with a service provider from outside the Corporation for the provision of goods and/or services that have previously been provided internally.

-"Redundancy" means the loss of employment due to the Corporation no longer requiring the job the employee has been doing to be performed by anyone and "redundant" has a corresponding meaning.

-"Service Specification" means a document that describes the scope, standard and customer base of a specific service required by the Corporation.
-It is focused on outcomes rather than processes and deals with price, performance standards and mechanisms for evaluating performance.

-"Shift Worker" means an employee who works on a roster between the hours of 5.00am and 12:00am Monday to Sunday inclusive and work outside of 'Non-Shift Worker' hours.

-"Unions" means the Australian Municipal, Administrative, Clerical and Services Union (ASU) and the Amalgamated AWU (SA) State Union, organisations of employees registered pursuant to the Fair Work Act, 1994.
+- 1.4.7.
+Corporation means the Employer as the Corporation of the City of Adelaide. - 1.4.8.
+Employee unless specifically indicated, the term employee shall refer to full time, part-time, fixed-term and casual wages employees of the Corporation, party to this Agreement. - 1.4.9.
+External Service Provider means an external provider of a service required by the Corporation. - 1.4.10.
+Family Violence means physical, sexual, financial, verbal or emotional abuse by a family member. - 1.4.11.
+Immediate Family means spouse of an employee (including a defacto spouse), domestic partner (including same-sex partner), child or an adult child (including an adopted child, step-child), parent, grandparent, grandchild or sibling of the employee or employee's spouse/domestic partner, or member of the employee's household for whom they are responsible. - 1.4.12.
+Leisure Services Businesses means the City of Adelaide's major recreational and sporting facilities, namely the Adelaide Aquatic Centre and North Adelaide Golf Links. - 1.4.13.
+Non-Shift Worker means an employee who works between the hours of 7.00am and 7.00pm Monday to Friday. - 1.4.14.
+North Adelaide Golf Course means the North Adelaide Golf Course formerly known as Golf Links - 1.4.15.
+Outsourcing means an arrangement whereby the Corporation enters into a contract with a service provider from outside the Corporation for the provision of goods and/or services that have previously been provided internally. - 1.4.16.
+Redundancy means the loss of employment due to the Corporation no longer requiring the job the employee has been doing to be performed by anyone and "redundant" has a corresponding meaning. - 1.4.17.
+SAET means the South Australian Employment Tribunal established under the South Australian Employment Tribunal Act 2014; - 1.4.18.
+Service Specification means a document that describes the scope, standard and customer base of a specific service required by the Corporation.
+It is focused on outcomes rather than processes and deals with price, performance standards and mechanisms for evaluating performance. - 1.4.19.
+Shift Worker means an employee who works on a roster between the hours of 5:00am and 12:00am Monday to Sunday inclusive and work outside of 'Non-Shift Worker' hours. - 1.4.20.
+Unions means the Australian Municipal, Administrative and Clerical Services Union (ASU) and the Amalgamated AWU (SA) State Union (AWU), organisations of employees registered pursuant to the Fair Work Act, 1994.

-1.5 No Extra Claims
+Clause 1.5 No Extra Claims

+1.5.1.
 The Parties agree that during the life of this Agreement no extra claims will be made by one against the other, in relation to any matter pertaining to the employment relationship, whether dealt with in this Agreement or not.

-1.6 Relationship to the Existing Awards
+Clause 1.6 Relationship to the Existing Awards

-This Agreement shall be read and applied in conjunction with the terms of:

-- Municipal Employees (Adelaide City Council) Consolidated Award 1998 - Adelaide City Corporation Award as amended and applying at the time of making this Agreement, provided that where there is any intended inconsistency between this Agreement and the Awards, this Agreement shall prevail to the extent of that inconsistency.
+- 1.6.1.
+This Agreement shall be read and applied in conjunction with the terms of: - Municipal Employees (Adelaide City Council) Award 2012 - Adelaide City Corporation Award as amended and applying at the time of making this Agreement, provided that where there is any intended inconsistency between this Agreement and the Awards, this Agreement shall prevail to the extent of that inconsistency.